grokify/go-http-redirect/README.md

 Set the following Environment Variables:

+1. `REDIRECT_URL`: URL where the requestor should be redirected.
 1. `PORT`: port number which the service should run on, e.g. `8080`.
-1. `REDIRECT_URL`: URL where the requestor should be redirected.
+Note: Heroku will automatically set this environment variable.

 ## Installation